Neural numerical homogenization based on Deep Ritz corrections: Approximation of the Corrections with Artifical Neural Networks

 \subsection{Training}

 In machine learning terminology, the iterative optimization process of determining the unknown parameters $\btheta$ is called training or learning.
 This generally involves a gradient descent method, which requires computing the gradient with respect to the trainable parameters at each step.
 The optimization process is achieved through backpropagation, which is a specific instance of the reverse mode of automatic differentiation~\cite{rumelhart1986learning,griewank2003mathematical,baydin2018automatic}.
-Common optimizers such as the adaptive moment estimation~(Adam), see~\cite{kingma2015adam}, are based on a stochastic gradient descent method, see~\cite{bottou2018optimization}.
-Note that quasi-Newton methods, such as the limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm are also popular in the machine learning community~\cite{zhu1997algorithm}.
-In the context of deep learning, second-order methods are mostly used a~posteriori, after a gradient descent method for the sake of fine-tuning~\cite{goodfellow2016deep}.
-Here, we only consider the Adam optimizer.
+Common optimizers such as the adaptive moment estimation~(Adam), see~\cite{kingma2015adam}, are based on a stochastic gradient descent method, see~\cite{bottou2018optimization}. {Fine-tuning and further improvements of the optimizer are left for future work.}

 Taking into account the multiplicative nature of the network function from Definition~\ref{def:RealFunction}, the backpropagated gradients may become excessively large or small.
 These pathologies are referred to as gradient exploding and gradient vanishing, respectively.
 This can be circumvented or at least reduced by a proper initialization of the trainable parameters $\btheta$ together with a suitable activation function.
 In this work, we consider $\sigma := \tanh\colon \R \to I:=(-1,1)$ as activation function, which is a non-linear, bounded, and smooth function.
 Note that for some applications, using~$\tanh(\alpha_k x)$, $k=1,\dots,D-1$, with trainable coefficients~$\alpha_k$ might be more robust and avoids a saturation of the gradient more effectively.
 Moreover, we opt for a Xavier/Glorot normal initialization.
 It helps to prevent gradients from exploding or vanishing by drawing the initial values of the parameters in the network from a normal distribution with zero mean and a variance that depends on the width of the network, namely, $\frac{2}{N_k + N_{k-1}}$, for all $k = 1,\dots,D$.
 For more details, we refer to~\cite{glorot2010understanding}.